AfrozZaheer/AZTableViewController/README.md

 * No more awkward empty TableView
 * AZ TableView controller give you advantage to connect your (Loading, no result, error ) views via Interface builder

+## New in version 0.1.0

+* You can now add your custome xib as dummy views (loading, error, no result)
+* You can xib based next page loading cell

 ## Installation

 ### CocoaPods